h01ger/piuparts/docs/README_pejacevic.txt

 :blue:`Installation`
 ^^^^^^^^^^^^^^^^^^^^

-piuparts.debian.org is a setup running on three systems:
+piuparts.debian.org is a setup running on two systems:

 * pejacevic.debian.org, running the piuparts-master instance and an apache webserver to display the results.
-* piu-slave-bm-a.debian.org, running four piuparts-slave nodes to run the actual tests.
+* piu-slave-ubc-01.debian.org, running four piuparts-slave nodes to run the actual tests.
-* piu-slave-ubc-01.debian.org, running four piuparts-slave nodes as well.

 :blue:`piuparts installation from source`